abcdesktopio/docs/opsdocs/docs/install/4.4/applicationwithconsole.md

   - console
 ---

-# Applications management with the admin web UI console
+# Managing Applications with the Admin Web UI Console

-To access the admin web UI console, please connect to
+To access the abcdesktop.io administration console, navigate to:

 ```url
 http://<YOUR_ABCDESKTOP_URL>:<YOUR_PORT>/console